Diagnostic Medical Sonography (M)

 DMS Program Acceptance - Student Selection

 The Diagnostic Medical Sonography (DMS) program is competitive and students are not guaranteed acceptance into the program(s).
 Students who complete their pre-professional requirements will apply for DMS program placement.
-In addition to the pre-professional course/grade requirements, applicants to the DMS program will be considered based on letters of recommendation, hours worked as a Certified Nursing Assistant (CNA), hours shadowing in sonography, and an interview with the selection committee.
+In addition to the pre-professional course/grade requirements, DMS applicants will be considered based on a personal essay, letters of recommendation, hours worked as a Certified Nursing Assistant (CNA), hours shadowing in sonography, and an interview with the selection committee.
 Requirement and application forms are available in the Advising Office and students are encouraged to consult with advising as soon as they are considering this major.
 Qualified applicants will be invited to interview.
 Interview preparation is strongly encouraged as the interviews along with academic performance comprise a significant portion of the candidate's placement score.
 Students applying for the General/Vascular program are required to interview with the CUW DMS program first.
-If they are not selected into the CUW program, their applications will be forwarded to our local, hospital-based accredited DMS affiliate program.
-Students applying for the Cardiac/Vascular program will have their applications forwarded to our local, hospital-based affiliate program.
-If accepted, the professional component of the program is approximately 21 consecutive months long, full time.
+Qualified candidates not selected by the CUW DMS program may be considered for placement with our accredited partner program.
+Students who choose the Cardiac/Vascular concentration will apply through our accredited partner program.
+If accepted, the DMS program is approximately 21 consecutive months in a full time format.

 Other Program Requirements